-The Clubhouse is a children's recreation program designed for the children living in family housing.
-The Clubhouse is open from 3 p.m. to 6 p.m. during the fall and spring semesters and from 7:30 a.m. to

-5:30 p.m. in the summer, Monday through Friday for ages 5 (as of September 1) through 12 years of age.
-Children of off-campus students may enroll on a space-available basis.
-For more information call 817-898-3653 or 898-3676.
+The Clubhouse, located in Mary Hufford Hall, is a children's after-school and summer recreation program designed for 5-12 year-old children of TWU students.
+The Clubhouse is open from 3 p.m. to 6 p.m. during the fall and spring semesters and from 7:30 a.m. to 5:30 p.m. in the summer.
+Children must be 5 years old by September 1 to enroll in the Clubhouse program.
+The program is available Monday through Friday.
+Limited afterschool pick-up service is available to bring children to the Clubhouse.
+For more information call 817/898-3653 or 898-3676.